-The cooling temps are a perfect storm that kick off a 9–10 month period that’s far better than the summer for catfishing in many areas of the country.
-Plus there’s much less boat traffic on the lakes and rivers and best of all no jet ski’s!
+The cooling temps are a perfect storm that kicks off a 9–10 month period that’s far better than the summer for catfishing in many areas of the country.
+Plus there’s much less boat traffic on the lakes and rivers and best of all no jet skis!

 9 Late Summer Catfishing Tips

-Here’s the 9 tips to get you started on the path to success for later summer catfishing.
-Whether you fish for blues, channels or flatheads there are some good tips to up your game and start putting more fish on the end of your line.
+Here are the 9 tips to get you started on the path to success for later summer catfishing.
+Whether you fish for blues, channels, or flatheads there are some good tips to up your game and start putting more fish on the end of your line.
 To get even more tips to help you catch catfish be sure to check out The Ultimate List Of Catfishing Tips.